 When one wants to generate short pulses in the 1 ns-10 µs range, we enter in the world of nanosecond pulsed fiber lasers.

 The comparison with the flush of a toilet is relevant here.
-Optical pumping is the water coming in the flush tank and a technic is used to make it flush (in this comparison the flush is the optical pulse) at a desired frequency.
+Optical pumping is the water coming in the flush tank and a technic is used to make it flush at a desired frequency (in this comparison the flush is the optical pulse).
 The comparison allows us to understand a few important elements:

 - When considering CW pumping (continuous water flow), one can imagine that a minimum flush frequency is required otherwise the water coming in continuously will overflow.
 This minimum frequency for a fiber laser is typically 5 kHz.
 Below this frequency, some ASE power starts to come out of the fiber between pulses.